matthewjberger/trust/README.md

   - Similar to interfaces
   - Only specify behavior and not data
   - Not inheritance
-  - Allows for dynamic dispatch of types
+  - Allows for dynamic dispatch
     - i.e `Vec<Box<dyn Animal>>`
 - Built-In Rust traits
   - Default
   - Display
-  - Copy
-  - Clone

 ## Custom Errors